-Gate Drive
+4.4 Gate Drive

-The ISL6744 is capable of sourcing and sinking 1A peak current, and may also be used in conjunction with a MOSFET driver such as the ISL6700 for level shifting.
-To limit the peak current through the IC, an external resistor may be placed between the totem-pole output of the IC (OUTA or OUTB pin) and the gate of the MOSFET.
+The ISL6744A can source and sink 1A peak current, and can also be used in conjunction with a MOSFET driver, such as the ISL6700, for level shifting.
+To limit the peak current through the IC, place an external resistor between the totem-pole output of the IC (OUTA or OUTB pin) and the gate of the MOSFET.
 This small series resistor also damps any oscillations caused by the resonant tank of the parasitic inductances in the traces of the board and the FET's input capacitance.

-Overcurrent Operation
+4.5 Overcurrent Operation

-Overcurrent delayed shutdown is enabled once the soft-start cycle is complete.
-If an overcurrent condition is detected, the soft-start charging current source is disabled and the soft-start capacitor is allowed to discharge through a $15\mu A$ source.
-At the same time a $50\mu s$ retriggerable one-shot timer is activated.
-It remains active for $50\mu s$ after the overcurrent condition ceases.
+Overcurrent delayed shutdown is enabled after the soft-start cycle is complete.
+If an overcurrent condition is detected, the soft-start charging current source is disabled and the soft-start capacitor is allowed to discharge through a 15μ A source.
+At the same time, a 50 μ s retriggerable one-shot timer is activated.
+The timer remains active for 50 μ s after the overcurrent condition ceases.
 If the soft-start capacitor discharges to 3.9V, the output is disabled.
 This state continues until the soft-start voltage reaches 270mV, at which time a new soft-start cycle is initiated.
-If the overcurrent condition stops at least $50\mu s$ prior to the soft-start voltage reaching 3.9V, the soft-start charging currents revert to normal operation and the soft-start voltage is allowed to recover.
+If the overcurrent condition stops at least 50 μ s prior to the soft-start voltage reaching 3.9V, the soft-start charging currents revert to normal operation and the soft-start voltage is allowed to recover.

-Thermal Protection
+4.6 Thermal Protection

-An internal temperature sensor protects the device should the junction temperature exceed 145°C. There is approximately 15°C of hysteresis.
+An internal temperature sensor protects the device if the junction temperature exceeds $+145^{\circ}$ C. There is approximately $+15^{\circ}$ C of hysteresis.

-Ground Plane Requirements
+4.7 Ground Plane Requirements